-Madison Sidewalk Gallery
+Madison Sidewalk Gallery/Gala & Auction

 In addition to these major events, the DDC has four standing committees that work throughout the year to enhance the Downtown District.
 The Downtown District includes both the traditional downtown area which principally corresponds to the CBD Zoning Districts and also the additional commercial areas of the Borough of Madison which correspond to the CC and Gateway Zoning Districts, as shown on the Zoning Map of the Borough of Madison.

-Marketing and Economic Development Committee
+Marketing & Economic Development

-Monitors the Downtown District’s current economic conditions and identify opportunities for market growth.
+- Monitors the Downtown District’s current economic conditions and identify opportunities for market growth.

-Develops programs, events and initiatives working with the Chamber of Commerce to strengthen existing businesses and recruit new ones.
+- Develops programs, events, and initiatives working with the Chamber of Commerce to strengthen existing businesses and recruit new ones.

-Creates, with consultants as necessary, a comprehensive marketing plan that will be issued to support current and future programs and that will showcase the Downtown and expand the Madison brand.
+- Creates, with consultants as necessary, a comprehensive marketing plan that will be issued to support current and future programs and that will showcase the Downtown and expand the Madison brand.

-Sign & Facade Committee
+Sign & Facade

-Reviews and submits recommendations on all sign permit applications, new or replacement, submitted for commercial uses referred by the Zoning Officer.
+- Reviews and submits recommendations on all sign permit applications, new or replacement, submitted for commercial uses referred by the Zoning Officer.

-Reviews referred Master Signage Plans and submit recommendations to Planning Board or Zoning Board of Adjustment.
+- Reviews referred Master Signage Plans and submit recommendations to Planning Board or Zoning Board of Adjustment.

-Adheres to all regulations put forth in Chapter 195.
+- Adheres to all regulations put forth in Chapter 195.
 Land Development, Article V. Zoning, § 195-34.
 Signs, while conducting all review processes.